 DIY Sheet Metal Bending

 So how does it work?
 We promise it’s not magic, though it feels pretty damn close.
-Here are some step-by-step instructions to help you visualize this process:
+The key is the relief cuts.
+There’s no single right way to do it, but the pattern we’re showing here works pretty well.
+If you don’t believe us, here are some step-by-step instructions to help you visualize this process:

 - Grab an old book off your bookshelf and tear off the back cover (make sure it’s not from the public library, or the one that your Mom gave you for your birthday last year that you have yet to read.)